Aayush-207/Ecommerce-Follow-Along/README.md

 -Interaction with the database to serve data in a structured format (typically JSON).

 Defining the structure and relationships of data in MongoDB Verifying user identity before allowing access to specific resources.

+Milestone 2 Overview

+We Started working on the frontend by making a login page with the help of React and styling the login page using tailwind css.